adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 	</figure>
 </div>

-You might say that you can give the field context by having a more verbose error message e.g. "Expiry date must only contain numbers" instead of "Must be a number".
-But this only partially solves the problem.
+You could write a verbose error message.
+For example "Expiry date must only contain numbers" instead of "Must be a number".
+But this doesn't entirely solve the problem.

 ## 6. Some browsers hide the placeholder on focus

 Some browsers hide the placeholder when the user focuses, instead of when they start typing.
 This means the user has to read ahead of the current field to read the hint.
-Another unnecessary burden on the user.

 <div class="image">
 	<figure>